mattlampl/twsd-portfolio/final-part-2.md

 - Create a map of where grocery stores are in relation to the Healthy Food Priority areas
 - Explain what the yellow dots mean on the grocery store map

+Overall, I think my story will come together more when I start adding some text around the graphics.
+I think a good deal of the confusion that I saw from the user feedback sessions will be solved once there is some context around the maps and graphs.
+The overall layout of the story felt good and it was nice to be able to tweak where things went using Shorthand.
+I am happy with the way the story flows.
+Both interviewees were able to immediately pick up on the flow from country -> state -> local that I utilized.
+I also think this wireframe does a good job at following the story arc that I laid out in part 1 of the final project.